Terry Hale

-Terrance "Terry" Saville Hale (born 8 October 1936) is a former English cricketer.
+Terrance "Terry" Saville Hale (8 October 1936 – 14 October 2021) was an English cricketer.
 Hale was a left-handed batsman.
 He was born in Waterbeach, Cambridgeshire.

 Hale made his debut for Cambridgeshire in the 1957 Minor Counties Championship against Lincolnshire.
-Hale played Minor counties cricket for Cambridgeshire from 1957 to 1978, which included 56 Minor Counties Championship matches.
+Hale played Minor counties cricket for Cambridgeshire from 1957 to 1978, which included 90 Minor Counties Championship matches.
 In 1964, he made his List A debut against Essex in the Gillette Cup.
 He played three further List A matches for Cambridgeshire, the last coming against Yorkshire in 1967.
 In total his four List A matches, Hale scored 68 runs at a batting average of 17.00, with a single half century high score of 51.
 This came against Essex in his debut List A match.

-In 1965, Hales played his only first-class match for a combined Minor Counties team against the touring South Africans.
+In 1965, Hale played his only first-class match for a combined Minor Counties team against the touring South Africans.
 In this match he was dismissed for a duck in the Minor Counties first-innings by Jackie Botten and in their second-innings he scored 8 runs before being dismissed by Atholl McKinnon.

-Terrance died peacefully at home with wife Susan by his side on October 14, 2021, shortly after celebrating his 85th birthday.
+Hale died on October 14, 2021, shortly after celebrating his 85th birthday.